ales44/AngularJS-Training-Projects/README.md

 # AngularJS-Training-Projects
 AngularJS Training Ljubljana

-Purpose and use of this code is only for purpose of learning, and developing ideas with AngularJS and JavaScript.
+Purpose and use of this code is only for purpose of learning, and developing ideas with AngularJS.

-Changing the code and other files without my approvall is a violation of authors wrights, so please before changing anything inform me so do we speak.

-Thank you for participation and visit to my dev repository.

-**If you have any suggestions or improvemnts over the codes, please do not hasitate to let me know what the changes are or would be so we can have really quality cooding aout here ! :)

-Enjoy !
-:)
+Suggestions for code are more than welcome here :)

-by Ales
+by Ales Frelih